WinZip for iOS 3 User Guide

 Create Zip files from selected files

 There are situations when you will want to give some, but not all, of the contents of a Zip file to one or more other people.
 When you do, open the Zip file in WinZip, click the Edit button, select the files you want to send, and tap Send Mail or Encrypt Mail.
 WinZip will zip the selected files and attach the new Zip file to a Mail message, which you can then send.
-You can also unzip the selected files, saving them to My Files or Dropbox; or you can create a Zip file from the selected files to save in My Files or Dropbox.
+You can also unzip the selected files, saving them to My Files or a cloud service; or you can create a Zip file from the selected files to save in My Files or a cloud service.

 If you have any questions about any of the information above or if there is something you would like to report now, please email Technical Support.